One of my not-so nice dating experiences

 Although we think of ourselves as the most unique persons, there‘s often not much individuality left because our personality gets lost in all this conformity.
 Because we want to fit in.
 BUT: To show our uniqueness, we need to be more authentic.
 There‘s no way around it.

-How to be more authentic – Actionable tips
+How to be more authentic: 12 practical tips

-That you read that far, tells me, that you and me, we‘re on the same page on being authentic.
+That you read that far, tells me, that you and me, we‘re on the same page about the need for being authentic.
 Awesome!
-Or maybe the fact, that it‘s a ‚How to‘ blog post led you that far and you‘re looking for the actionable dating/ relationship/ friendship/ family stuff.
+Or maybe the fact, that it‘s kind of a ‚How to‘ blog post led you that far and you‘re looking for the practical dating/ relationship/ friendship/ family stuff.
 Fair enough, here we go:

 - BE YOURSELF: Try feeling natural and at ease with yourself in any given situation and stop pretending to be someone else or to like something you dislike.
 For example: If you don‘t like seafood, say so.
 If you don‘t like the opera but rather hiphop music, say so.
 If you‘d rather spend a day with your partner alone instead of all your friends, discuss it openly.

 - OPEN UP: Does your partner know a lot about you?
 Opening up about our past isn‘t easy for the most of us.
 It makes us vulnerable.
 However, if you decide to tell a few childhood/youth stories every now and then, maybe even something, that you normally don‘t talk about, it will deepen your relationship with this other person.
 Only do this, if you trust them enough though.
-And it‘s also healthy to keep a few secrets in my opinion, so don‘t spill all the beans at once.
+Ah.
+Yes, there’s a thing called ‘oversharing’, and there’s a fine line.
+So, please do keep a few secrets and don‘t spill all the beans at once.

 - BE GOOFY: We all have those moments, where we goof around or feel the need to be quirky – don‘t be afraid and let it all out.
 Yes, some people might make fun of you.
 Laugh with them and know that being yourself is a great filter: You‘ll repel the people who are not compatible with you and attract the right ones.
 So next time, you feel the urge of doing a little happy dance in public, because something awesome just happened, go ahead and don‘t feel ashamed.
 It really doesn‘t matter what other people think about you.